-What are average GPA and MCAT scores for the entering class?
+What are the GPA and MCAT requirements?

 Do you have any open houses scheduled?

 Q: How do I apply?
 What are the application deadlines?